 Brokers can also use an AVM to audit the on-site appraisal process, while adding value appraisers don’t have access to – comparables and neighbourhood reports.
 With both, you can mitigate risk with access to on-demand, automated valuation and fraud detection tools AND the hands-on expertise of a professional appraiser.

-It is true that both an AVM and an appraisal have their place in the mortgage application process.
+It is true that both an automated valuation model and an appraisal have their place in the mortgage application process.
 Mortgage brokers tend to lead with the AVM to make faster and better decisions early in the process to determine value, ownership and other legal aspects.
 However, you can’t count out the value of having an expert on-site to confirm the property details in person.

 Purview relies on more than just nearby sales, as most AVMs do.
 Our AVM relies on the most recent, accurate land information available from the Province of Ontario’s Land Registry Information System (POLARIS), with data from outside provided by municipalities, assessment offices and other trusted third-party vendors for the most robust bank of data possible.
 With a property valuation through Purview, you get customizable reports, aerial imagery, fraud checks and more.
 Learn more today by visiting www.purview.ca.